346 lines

 C, letting programs use the name by which they were invoked in their execution.

-Its often convenient to have access to the program name in case you want to
+It’s often convenient to have access to the program name in case you want to

 print it in messages or change behavior of the program based on what command